PseudoDevs/IamGhost/amd3.md

-Last updated: 2024-04-07 18:06:15
+Last updated: 2024-04-07 18:06:52
-Random Quote: When I get sad, I stop being sad and be awesome instead.
-True Story. - Barney Stinson
+Random Quote: You are the love of my life.
+Everything I have and everything I am is yours.
+Forever. - Barney Stinson